vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 But there *are* some use instances where it makes sense to have a central system host an application.
 That's why the Peakboard development team released *Peakboard Hub Flows*, in the summer of 2025.

-This article is the first in a series of articles on Hub

- starting point to a series of articles to introduce Hub Flows and explain the use cases which can be covered.
+This article is the first in a series of articles that explain Hub Flows.
+This article serves as a starting point and explains all the use cases we will cover.
 We will start a very simple task to historize MQTT messages in a Hub list.
 Here's a list of all use cases covered in this series:

 1. [Getting started and learn how to historize MQTT messages](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html)
 2. [Cache Me If You Can - Data Distribution and caching for SAP Capacity Data](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html)